novika-lang/novika/README.md

 * `-Dnovika_readline`: use linenoise instead of `gets`.

-* `-Dnovika_console`: enables the default console package implementation which uses [termbox2](https://github.com/homonoidian/termbox2.cr).
+* `-Dnovika_console`: enables the default console feature implementation which uses [termbox2](https://github.com/homonoidian/termbox2.cr).
 The latter doesn't support Windows so you'd also have to drop it.